-3. Reasons for Adoption of Current Corporate Governance System
+3. Reasons for Adoption of Current Corporate Governance System - Updated

 As a company mainly involved in the transportation business, we select inside directors with expertise in areas relevant to the unique nature of our operations.
-In addition to assigning full-time directors with general management duties over relevant divisions, we also have adopted a structure of appointing persons with experience serving as a full-time director to the position of representative director of major Group companies.

-We also select three outside directors to provide effective opinions from an objective and neutral perspective. which helps to strengthen governance.
+And we have adopted an executive officer system to clarify the function of management supervision and the function of business execution and strengthen the business execution system.
+In addition to assigning full-time executive officers with general management duties over relevant divisions, we also have adopted a structure of appointing persons with experience serving as a full-time director to the position of representative director of major Group companies.
+We also select four outside directors to provide effective opinions from an objective and neutral perspective, which helps to strengthen governance.
 For the Audit & Supervisory Board Members charged with monitoring business execution by directors, we appoint four outside directors.
 This includes one full-time Audit & Supervisory Board Member.
 We also have established a Secretariat to the Audit & Supervisory Board that is independent of the directors to strengthen audit functions.
 This structure helps ensure our ability to check and validate decision-making from an independent perspective.